A survey, review, and future trends of skin lesion segmentation and classification: Introduction

 \section{Introduction}

-Malignant melanoma is the deadliest cancer type among all skin cancers \citep{chatterjee2019integration} that can be cured at the beginning stage by an imperative early diagnosis.
-Traditionally, doctors and radiologists utilize dermatoscopy as a gold-standard technique to diagnose various pigmented skin lesions, employing hand-held devices and computer vision methods to contribute worthy insights scenario.
-Recently, medical image processing has been growing for decades with increasingly effective tools to assist dermatologists in recognizing and classifying skin lesions \citep{pereira2020dermoscopic}.
-Therefore, a Computer-aided Diagnosis (CAD) system is an unavoidable tool for clinicians and/or dermatologists in decision making, especially in investigating an excessive number of patients in shorter time duration \citep{hasan2021dermo}.
-However, the computational schemes in a CAD system essentially consist of several fundamental steps: image acquisition, preprocessing, segmentation, feature extraction, and classification \citep{oliveira2018computational}.
-It is noteworthy that some researchers consider segmentation a preprocessing for the subsequent feature extraction and then classification.
-Additionally, the segmented lesion masks and classification outcome can be employed for concurrent lesion detection and recognition \citep{hasan2021dermo, hasan2021dermoexpert}.
-Examples of such simultaneous lesion detection and recognition by \citet{hasan2021dermo} can be watched on YouTube\footnote{\url{https://youtu.be/nlfr_NCPy4U} [Access date: 12-Mar-2022]}.
-However, in the last decade, from 2011 to 2020, numerous researches have been carried out on Skin Lesion Analysis (SLA), especially lesion segmentation and classification, practicing computer vision algorithms, handcrafted feature engineering, and automated Artificial Intelligence (AI).
-Fig.~\ref{fig:year_wise_paper} displays the number of articles for each year from 2011 to 2020 on lesion segmentation and classification.
+Malignant melanoma is the deadliest skin cancer \citep{chatterjee2019integration}, yet early diagnosis can cure it.
+Doctors and radiologists utilize gold-standard dermatoscopy to diagnose pigmented skin lesions using hand-held instruments and computer vision algorithms.
+Medical image processing has recently grown with more effective techniques to help dermatologists recognize and classify skin lesions \citep{pereira2020dermoscopic}.
+Therefore, a Computer-aided Diagnosis (CAD) is an inescapable tool for physicians and/or dermatologists in decision-making, especially when dealing with a large number of patients in a short time \citep{hasan2021dermo, tschandl2020human, tschandl2019expert}.
+CAD computational techniques comprise image acquisition, preprocessing, segmentation, feature extraction, and classification \citep{oliveira2018computational}.
+It is noteworthy that some academics consider segmentation a preprocessing step for feature extraction and classification.
+Segmented lesion masks and classification results can be used for contemporaneous lesion detection and recognition \citep{hasan2021dermo, hasan2021dermoexpert} (see example on YouTube\footnote{\url{https://youtu.be/nlfr_NCPy4U} [Access date: 12-Mar-2022]}).
+From 2011 to 2022, various studies were conducted on Skin Lesion Analysis (SLA) (see Fig.~\ref{fig:year_wise_paper}), especially lesion segmentation and classification, applying different techniques: computer vision algorithms, manual feature engineering, and automated Artificial Intelligence (AI).